-7. Change in presentation
+6. Change in presentation

-- (1) Until the year ended March 31, 2010, "Guarantee commission received" was included in "Miscellaneous income" in Non-operating income, whereas this was presented separately in the year ended March 31, 2011. - (2) Until the year ended March 31, 2010, "Gain on sales of subsidiaries and affiliates' stocks" was presented separately, whereas this was included in "Other" in Special gains in the year ended March 31, 2011.
+Until the year ended March 31, 2011, "Gain on sales of subsidiaries and affiliates' stocks" was included in "Other" in Special gains, whereas this is presented separately in the year ended March 31, 2012 due to increase in its materiality.